High School Summer Programs

 1. Submit your Application

 Fill out our application to get started.
 This costs $20 to make sure you’re serious, and helps us set you up for your best experience.
-For questions at any step of the way, schedule a call, stop by our office in Portland, OR., or contact us.
+For questions at any step of the way, call us in Portland, OR., or contact us.

 — “Apply Now” is the button below —